 This should result in a form being displayed on your page that looks like this:

 White Rabbit has created a plugin to make this entire process really easy for WordPress users.
 Using our WP iRecord Form plugin, you can easily insert the iRecord Casual Record form into your WordPress website, using the shortcode [wpirecord].
-Our plugin isn’t available from the WordPress Plugin Directory just yet, but you can use this link to download the WP iRecord Form Plugin beta release.
+Our plugin is now available from the WordPress Plugin Directory, you can use this link to download the WP iRecord Form Plugin from the directory.

 Just download the zip file and upload it to the Add New Plugin page of your WordPress admin area.
 Once the plugin is installed and activated, place the shortcode above into whichever page you would like to display the iRecord casual record form on.